Aliases for ESR1 Gene

 GeneCards Summary for ESR1 Gene

 ESR1 (Estrogen Receptor 1) is a Protein Coding gene.
-Diseases associated with ESR1 include Estrogen Resistance and Myocardial Infarction.
-Among its related pathways are Gene Expression and Integrated Breast Cancer Pathway.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and identical protein binding.
+Diseases associated with ESR1 include Estrogen Resistance and Breast Cancer.
+Among its related pathways are Gastric cancer and Development HGF signaling pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and identical protein binding.
 An important paralog of this gene is ESR2.

 UniProtKB/Swiss-Prot for ESR1 Gene